Sabancaya: Hazards

 The presence of an ice cap is an additional source of danger, as its melting during a volcanic eruption could form hazardous lahars, although the small volume of the ice cap limits their damage potential.
-The Majes River and Sihuasi River drainages would be threatened by such mudflows in case of an eruption; the former is the site of a major irrigation project.
-Other dangers from eruptions at Sabancaya are tephra fallout, which can impact the health of people; and lava flows, which however are not much of a threat to humans owing to their slow speed.
+The ice caps on Ampato and Hualca Hualca could also melt, increasing the hazard.
+The Majes River and Sihuasi River drainages would be threatened by such mudflows in case of an eruption; the former is the site of the Majes-Siguas irrigation project, the most important in southern Peru.
+Other dangers from eruptions at Sabancaya are tephra fallout, which can impact the health of people, animals and plants more than 50 km away; and lava flows, which however are not much of a threat to humans owing to their slow speed.
+Aside from the direct threat of eruptions, Sabancaya also contributes to SO_{2} air pollution in the Colca valley, which can damage plants and cause respiratory distress in animals and humans.
+Ash clouds from Sabancaya frequently impede air travel over the region; the volcano is one of the most frequent causes of volcanic ash-related air traffic advisories in the world.
+Wind can blow ash back in the air, thus producing ash falls even when the volcano is not erupting.